Building Hours & Entrances

 The film is accompanied by open captioning at each showing.

-A wheelchair accessible, text telephone (TTY/TDD) is available in the vending machine alcove adjacent to the Maryland Avenue door.
+A wheelchair accessible, text telephone (TTY) is available in the vending machine alcove adjacent to the Maryland Avenue door.